- Steans Center

 For more information, visit the Campus Connection Teaching Commons page.

-Desire2Learn (D2L) has replaced Blackboard as DePaul's Learning Management System.
+Desire2Learn (D2L) is DePaul's Learning Management System (LMS).
 All course sections at DePaul are automatically assigned a course site in D2L, where instructors can post materials, facilitate online discussions, collect and return student work, enter and track grades, and so on.
 The following resources will help you set up and run your course site in D2L:

 - PDF quickguides and video tutorials are available on the main Teaching Commons D2L webpage.